Skip to main content

 npx dbos workflow cancel

 Description: Cancel a workflow so it is no longer automatically retried or restarted.
-Active executions are not halted and the workflow can still be manually retried or restarted.
+Active executions are not halted.

 Arguments:

-• <workflow-uuid>: The UUID of the workflow to cancel.
+• <workflow-id>: The ID of the workflow to cancel.

 npx dbos workflow resume